-After the substrate and the copper layers have been fused together, it is necessary that the plating gets protected to reduce chances of the copper getting corroded and damaging the PCB.
+After the substrate and the copper layers have been fused together, it is necessary that the plating gets protected to reduce chances of the copper getting corroded and damaging.
 It is, therefore, essential that a solder mask is used to make an additional layer to protect the PCB.
 The substrate is typically green in color even though the manufacturer may choose any other color depending on the need.

 PCB Manufacturing Process

-PCB manufacturing process is vital as it results in one of the tools that are the basis of electronic success.
+Manufacturing process is vital as it results in one of the tools that are the basis of electronic success.
 The process starts by assembling the required material including the substrate and copper, attaching the substrate to copper by applying pressure and heat, creating tracks, removing the unwanted copper through the etching process and testing the board to ensure that there are no flows.

 Double Sided PCB Fundamentals Introduction